 - Reestablishing team norms.
 How must individuals behave and interact amid changing circumstances?
 How does the team connect and collaborate virtually and with what tools?
 What does your team expect of each other?
 How do you combat feelings of isolation within the team?

-Addressing these will help to bring you, as a leader, and your team members to understand how each and everyone has been affected, figure out how to address concerns, and ultimately get everyone back on the same track to achieve team goals.
+Addressing these will help to bring you, as a leader, and your team members to understand how each and everyone has been affected, figure out how to address concerns, and ultimately get everyone back on the same track to achieve team goals in a way that is sustainable.

 At Team Coaching Studio we have designed a programme to help you through this process.